-A candidate for the doctoral degree must also complete a minimum of 8 semester hours of dissertation (Proseminar) credits (EDL 892 A, B, C, B).
+A candidate for the doctoral degree must also complete a minimum of 8 semester hours of dissertation (Proseminar) credits (EDL 892 A, B, C, D).
 Once the 8 semester hours of dissertation credits have been completed, the candidate must maintain continuous registration in EDL 895 and pay for one credit each semester (fall, spring and summer) until the dissertation is successfully completed and defended.
-(See the Dissertation Handbook for more details).
+See the Dissertation Handbook for more details on the Dissertation process and grading policy for the Proseminars (EDL 892 A, B, C, D).